 Birthstones & Anniversaries

-Sapphire is the birthstone for September and the gem of the 5th and 45th anniversaries.
+Sapphire is the birthstone for September and the gem of the 45th and 65th wedding anniversaries.

 Intensely saturated and velvety, rare sapphires from Kashmir set the standard for blue.